Andrew1201-c/PythonScriptTest/ReadMe.txt

 Information -

-This is where i development the python parser and tools.
-For my OS (AutoGen.h is on Development)
+This is where i development the python parser and tools for my OS (AutoGen.h is on Development)